TamasSomi/AI-PersonalTrainer/README.md

-The live link can be found here: https://tamassomi.github.io/AI-PersonalTrainer/
+The live link can be found here: [Visit Webpage](https://tamassomi.github.io/AI-PersonalTrainer/)

 - - - -